MEDIA CONTACTAlycia Davis, (531) 249-8079, firstname.lastname@example.org

-Lincoln – April is Alcohol Awareness Month and the Division of Behavioral Health in Nebraska's Department of Health and Human Services has an important message about alcohol use.
-For those struggling with alcohol use disorder and/or any other addiction -- help is available and people do recover.
+Lincoln – April is Alcohol Awareness Month and the Division of Behavioral Health in Nebraska's Department of Health and Human Services (DHHS) has an important message about alcohol use.
+For those struggling with alcohol use and/or any other addiction -- help is available and recovery is possible.

 Alcohol is the third leading cause of preventable death in the United States.
-About 95,000 Americans die from alcohol-related causes each year.
-In Nebraska in 2020, there were 123 alcohol-attributable deaths.
+Approximately 95,000 Americans die from alcohol-related causes each year.
+In 2020, there were 123 alcohol-attributable deaths in Nebraska.

-“During the month of April, it is important to bring awareness to the signs and effects of substance use disorder and misuse of alcohol," said Sheri Dawson, director of the Division of Behavioral Health.
-“It is also important in April for communities and families to talk about alcohol, how to talk to a loved one who may have concerning behaviors, and how to find help.
-Substance use disorder is a complex illness, but there is help and there is hope, no matter what your situation is."
+“This awareness month allows us to spread information about the signs and effects of substance use and the misuse of alcohol," said Tony Green, Interim Director of the Division of Behavioral Health.
+“It is important for communities, friends, and family to talk about alcohol, discuss the severity and reality of substance use, spread information on how to talk to a loved one who may have concerning behaviors and share resources to find help.
+There is help and there is hope, no matter the severity of the situation."

-Nationally and in Nebraska, alcohol is by far the most misused substance.
-According to the National Institute of Health's 2020 Monitoring the Future Survey, 55.3% of high school seniors have used alcohol in the past year.
+Nationally, and in Nebraska, alcohol is the most misused substance.
 Results of the 2019 National Survey on Drug Use and Health (NSDUH), demonstrated that one out of four people who drink have abused alcohol in the last year.
-25.8 percent of people ages 18 or older engaged in binge drinking in the past month; 6.3 percent reported that they engaged in heavy alcohol use in the past month.
-Binge drinking is typically defined as five or more drinks for a man and four drinks or more for a woman in two hours.
+Of people ages 18 or older, 25.8% engaged in binge drinking in the past month and 6.3% reported that they engaged in heavy alcohol use in the past month.
+Binge drinking is defined as five or more drinks for a man and four drinks or more for a woman in two hours.

-Concerned about a loved one's alcohol use?
-Friends and family may be uncomfortable talking or acknowledging the gravity and reality of what they are experiencing.
+Are you concerned about a loved one's alcohol use?
+Friends and family may be uncomfortable talking or acknowledging the severity and reality of what they are experiencing.
 A few suggestions for starting a meaningful conversation:

-In talking with your young adult about alcohol, look for opportunities to raise the topic naturally.
-For instance, for a teen starting college, discussions about majors and course selection can easily lead to a conversation about the ways in which alcohol use can disrupt academic success and career options.
-Emphasize that any decisions about alcohol need to be made in accordance with the law and their health.
+In talking with a young adult about alcohol, look for opportunities to raise the topic naturally.
+For instance for a teen starting college, discussions about majors and course selection can easily lead to a conversation about how alcohol use can disrupt academic success and career options.
+Emphasize that any decisions about alcohol need to be made following the law and their health.
 Other tips:

-Concerned about your own alcohol use?
+Are you concerned about your alcohol use?
 The National Institutes of Health at the U.S. Department of Health and Human Services recommends asking yourself the following questions: